codyde/pyhackathon/1 - Getting Started/README.md

 The `import flask` block references access a webframework known as flask.
 We will be covering this platform in a much later tutorial, but if you want to skip ahead, no one is stopping you :) (http://flask.pocoo.org/)

-The `import requests` block is one we will be using extnesively as it allows you to interact with http requests.
+The `import requests` block is one we will be using extensively as it allows you to interact with http requests.

 ## Creating Variables